Project Scorpio: Xbox One X

 – 1TB Hard Drive with 50% increased bus speed

-– An UHD Blu-ray disc drive
+– A UHD Blu-ray disc drive

 Streamlining Draw Calls

-Microsoft have done a huge amount of work in optimising the way draw calls made by the CPU.
-Draw calls are the instructions sent by the CPU via an API like DirectX 12, that tell the GPU what to draw on screen.
+Microsoft has done a huge amount of work in optimising the way draw calls made by the CPU.
+Draw calls are the instructions sent by the CPU via an API like DirectX 12, that tell the GPU what to draw on the screen.
 These instructions are often responsible for a large chunk of the load on the CPU at any time.

 When Xbox One X is running a game the CPU will have much more processing time available to do other things.
 This means then, that the CPU muscle can be diverted to other things like better handling native 4K assets on the fly.
-How this reduction in overhead is used will of course be down to each developer.
-The possibilities though, are intriguing.
+How this reduction in overhead is used will, of course, be down to each developer.
+The possibilities though are intriguing.

 Project Scorpio – What About the Games?

 You should expect any current release on the Xbox One to be able to render natively at 4K.
 A demo has been shown featuring the Forza 6 engine with the same graphics settings as the standard Xbox One release.
 The only difference was an increase to 4K resolution and the results are astonishing.